BaLM / BaLM₁₀ by Prof. Michael Bach

 Result

-The hit rate is the outcome variable of every test.
-It is visible on screen and also available for further processing with all of FrACT’s export capabilities.
+The outcome variable of every test is the hit rate.
+It is displayed on screen and available for further processing with all of FrACT’s export capabilities.

 Download options